giniuth/EventsApplication/README.md

 Entity Relationship Diagram (ERD): shows the relationship of entities stored in a database.
 The cardinality type between the two tables would be one to one.
-There is one relationship between the event type and décor details since only one occasion per order can have a service.
+There is a one to one relationship between the event type and décor details since only one occasion per order can have a service.
 Additionally, the specifications such as theme/cake design and cuisine will be tailored for that one specific event.
 We would not be able to provide for a birthday and a wedding unless the two occasions are processed separately.